Best Neighborhoods in Barcelona for Rental Investment 2026

 Eixample

-• Best fit: quality long-term rentals and premium mid-term near hospitals or business hubs
+• Best fit: quality long-term rentals, premium mid-term near hospitals or business hubs

 • Stock: modernista buildings, prized corner light, lift quality varies